gvsam7/gvsam7.github.io/_pages/about.md

 ---

 I am a [Postdoctoral researcher](https://www.biology.ox.ac.uk/people/georgios-voulgaris) in Deep Learning and Spatial Ecology, working with [Prof Ben Sheldon](https://www.biology.ox.ac.uk/people/professor-ben-sheldon) at the University of Oxford.
 My research focuses on developing computational Deep Learning methods to infer species identity and phenology at the level of individual trees from time series of drone images.
-My research aims to leverage Deep Learning, Computer Vision, and Remote Sensing technologies to enhance our understanding of ecosystems and biodiversity.
+The aim of my work is to leverage Deep Learning, Computer Vision, and Remote Sensing technologies to enhance our understanding of ecosystems and biodiversity.

 Prior to that I was an EPSRC funded PhD candidate, working on Deep Learning for Remote Sensing systems at the University of Sussex, advised by [Prof. Andy Philippides](https://profiles.sussex.ac.uk/p23611-andy-philippides) and [Prof. Novi Quadrianto](https://profiles.sussex.ac.uk/p335583-novi-quadrianto).
 My research focused on extracting salient feature representations for domain adaptation and semantic segmentation tasks.